Updated on September 2, 2022

 Determining Whether PPE Negatively Affects a Service

 Although critical to infection control, masks may negatively affect audiology and speech- language pathology services.

 As a clinician, use your clinical judgment (in compliance with requirements established by employer and/or federal, state, and local oversight bodies) to determine whether mask use is the most appropriate protocol for service delivery—or if you can or should make modifications.

-If you’re modifying recommended best practices, make sure you’ve documented informed consent from the client/student or caregiver.
+If you’re modifying recommended best practices, make sure you’ve documented informed consent from the patient/client/student or caregiver.

 Here are some examples of how masks can negatively affect services:

 For non-AGPs provided to clients/students who do not have COVID-19, modifications to service delivery may include (but are not limited to) the following:

 It’s important to note that there is no documented clinical evidence on how these modifications impact effectiveness of overall infection control processes used in clinical practice.

 Because audiologists and SLPs do not engage in medical diagnoses and procedures, it is beyond their scope of practice to determine the medical status of an individual wearing a mask or to provide mask exemptions.
 The child’s local school district or state department of education may have established regulations about the appropriate professionals to determine an exemption.

 A first step in addressing an exemption request may be to try to find a solution to the parent’s concern by modifying the type or fit of the mask, implementing accommodations such as strategic seating, or working to optimize visual cues.
 If significant limitations persist, discuss options for virtual services.